 While these results provide an initial indication for the utility of several FEDIC designs, they should be considered tentative because the evaluation represents only one method by which FEDIC design was evaluated.
 In addition, the hierarchical matrix activity was an evaluation of each FEDIC design as a whole; the contributions of individual information components that may influence usability and comprehension were not examined.
 In light of these considerations, NHTSA, Westat, and the HumanFIRST program recognized the need to conduct a second major evaluation activity (Usability Evaluation, identified in Section 3) to examine FEDIC design components that convey information to a driver.
-The results of the hierarchical matrix evaluation are outlined in the following section.
+The results of the hierarchical matrix evaluation activity and FEDIC design components that were evaluated within the usability evaluation are outlined in the following section.
 On the next page is a summary of each FEDIC design in the taxonomy rank-order (Table 5) with a description of the specific FEDIC design components that were evaluated within the usability test.